thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 So let's give this kitten some claws.
 (The kitten is your spaceship.
 The claws are, like, plasma blasters.)

 9.2.
-To give your spaceship the ability to fire bullets, open Ship.ts and add these lines and add this to the list of entity properties in the constructor, remembering to add a comma to separate array elements:
+To give your spaceship the ability to fire bullets, open Ship.ts and add these lines to the list of entity properties in the constructor, remembering to add a comma to separate array elements:

 	new ProjectileGenerator
 	(